adamsilver2005/NBA-Western-Conference-Dominance/README.md

 Linear Regression outperformed both tree-based models across all three metrics.
 This is expected given the small dataset size of ~800 rows, and that simpler models tend to generalize better when data is limited, and the relationships between team stats and win percentage are largely linear.

-The model explains 78% of the variance in win percentage (R² = 0.78) from just 8 team statistics, with an average prediction error of 7.5%.
+The model explains 78% of the variance in win percentage (R² = 0.78) from just 8 team statistics, with an average prediction error of 7.5 percentage points.
 The cross-validated R² of 0.63 confirms the model generalizes well to unseen seasons.

 **2023-24 Predicted vs Actual Win Percentage:**